 Maintenance Programme - Aircraft with EASA Certificate of Airworthiness

 The maintenance of each aircraft shall be organised in accordance with an Aircraft Maintenance Programme (AMP).
-The AMP should be developed in accordance with the criteria laid down in Part M M.A.302.
+For aircraft subject to Part M e.g. complex motor-powered aircraft or aircraft used in Commercial Air Transport, the AMP should be developed in accordance with the criteria laid down in Part M M.A.302 and be approved by the IAA or a CAMO.

-For ELA1 aircraft, not involved in Commercial Operations, the owner may use a "Self-Declared AMP.
-Additional information is available in AAM 02-15.
+For aircraft subject to Part ML, e.g. light aircraft not involved in Commercial Air Transport, the owner may use an AMP approved by a CAMO/CAO or a "Self-Declared" AMP.
+Additional information is available in AAM 10.

 Who is responsible for ensuring that the aircraft is maintained in accordance with the AMP?